d-rowe/musyn/README.md

 2. Install dependencies with `npm install`

 3. Create a database in PostgreSQL.
-These instructions and the `.env.example` file default to a database and user called `musyn`.
+These instructions and the `.env.example` assume a database and user named `musyn`.

 4. Execute the database schema